vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

    </form>
    <details markdown="block">
      <summary>Answer</summary>
-     b) A value that provides additional information to a method
+     A value that provides additional information to a method
    </details>

 8. How do you determine what kind of value a parameter accepts in Java?